-This guidance is for developers and landowners whose land adjoins the Letcombe Brook and its tributary, Manor Road Spring.
+This guidance is for developers and landowners whose land adjoins the Letcombe Brook and its tributaries, Manor Road Spring and Humber Ditch.
 It supports the policy and objectives set out in Wantage Neighbourhood Plan.
 Specific guidance on responsibilities, development and landscape design are found in sections 2, 4 and 5.